ACE Kids Act

 What is the ACE Kids Act?

-The Advancing Care for Exceptional Kids Act (ACE Kids Act) is a congressional proposal to improve how care is delivered to America’s children with complex medical conditions on Medicaid.
+The Advancing Care for Exceptional Kids Act (ACE Kids Act) is a federal law that aims to improve how care is delivered to America’s children with complex medical conditions on Medicaid.

 In Spring 2019, the ACE Kids Act passed Congress and was signed by the president into law as part of H.R.
 1839.
 The bipartisan legislation was championed by Charles Grassley (R-IA) and Michael Bennet (D-CO) in the U.S. Senate, as well as Kathy Castor (D-FL), Jaime Herrera Beutler (R-WA), Anna Eshoo (D-CA), and Gus Bilirakis (R-FL) in the U.S. House.